 5. Officers and Executive Committee

-5.1 The Officers of the Local Party shall be the Chair, Vice-Chair (Campaigns), Secretary, Treasurer, Data Officer, Membership Development Officer, Treasurer, Chair of Campaign Committee, Chair of Policy Forum, Publicity and Social Media Officer and Chair of the Fundraising and Social Committee.
-Their duties shall include:
+5.1 The Officers of the Local Party and their duties (which shall be agreed by the Executive Committee, but as a minimum will include the below) shall be:

-(a) The Chair - to chair all General and Executive Committee Meetings; in the event of a tied vote the Chair shall have an additional casting vote; to be jointly responsible with the Treasurer for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;
+(a) The Chair - to chair all General and Executive Committee Meetings(in the event of a tied vote the Chair shall have an additional casting vote); to be jointly responsible with the Treasurer for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;

-(b) The Secretary - to handle the Local Party’s correspondence; to maintain minutes of meetings;
+(b) The Vice-Chair – to act as Vice-Chair to the Local Party Executive, deputising for the Chair as required; to provide opportunities for Local Party members to discuss local and national policy and to assist in effecting said policy; to develop and benefit the Local Party as determined by the Executive;(c) The Secretary – to provide oversight of the strategic goals of the Local Party; to handle the Local Party’s correspondence; to maintain minutes of meetings;

-(c) The Treasurer - to handle the Local Party’s financial business and present financial reports to General Meetings; to be jointly responsible with the Chair for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000; to convene a Finance and General Purposes Committee to include the Trustees, the Chair of the Campaign Committee and the Chair of the Fundraising Committee
+(d) The Treasurer (Chair of the Finance and General Purposes Committee) - to handle the Local Party’s financial business and present financial reports to General Meetings; to be jointly responsible with the Chair for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000; to convene a Finance and General Purposes Committee to include the Trustees and the Campaign Officer;

-(d) The Data Officer - to receive all notices of application for membership and refer them to the Executive Committee for acceptance; maintain a membership register and provide Branch and Local Party Officers with lists of members as necessary under this Constitution; hold and maintain the campaigning data of the local party; and to ensure compliance with data protection legislation.
+(e) The Data Officer (Chair of the Data Committee) - to maintain a membership register and provide Branch and Local Party Officers with lists of members as necessary under this Constitution; hold and maintain the campaigning data of the local party; and to ensure compliance with data protection legislation.

-(e) The Membership Development Officer - to organise and run membership recruitment and renewal campaigns; ensure that the Local Party has a wide a range of social and political activities to facilitate member retention.
+(f) The Membership Development Officer (Chair of the Membership Development Committee) - to organise and run membership recruitment, engagement and renewal campaigns; ensure that the Local Party has a wide a range of social and political activities to facilitate member retention.. (g) The Campaign Officer (Chair of the Campaign Committee) - to act in accordance with a Terms of Reference agreed and reviewed periodically by the Executive; to convene a Campaign Committee and prepare and agree with the Executive a campaign strategy.

-(f) The Publicity and Social Media Officer - to: convene a subcommittee and working groups of social media and publicity experts and enthusiasts; advise, develop and deploy an effective social media and publicity operation in support of Local Party activities and campaigning; be a member of the Campaign Committee on communication matters. (g) The Chair of the Campaigns Committee - to act as Vice Chair to the Local Party Executive, deputising for the Chair as required; in accordance with a Terms of Reference agreed and reviewed periodically by the Executive to convene a Campaign Committee to include the Local Party’s Agent/Organiser PLUS one of the Local Council candidates for each target ward OR, during a general election campaign, the candidates and their organisers and agents; prepare and agree with the Executive a campaign strategy.
+(h) The Fundraising Officer (Chair of the Fundraising Committee) – to develop and execute appropriate fundraising activities to support the aims of the Local party.

-(h) The Chair of the Policy Forum - to propose and manage a programme of regular meetings of the membership to consider and develop local and national; convene a subcommittee and working groups of subject specialists to advise and develop effective policy and provide input to campaigns; be a member of the Campaign Committee on policy matters.
+(i) The Constituency Representatives (maximum of one per parliamentary constituency as covered by the Local Party) – to ensure Local Party members’ views are represented on the Executive; to promote the Local Party within their constituencies and to encourage engagement by members within their constituencies.

-(i) The Chair of the Fundraising and Social Committee - to: propose and manage a programme of fund raising activities including but not limited to social activities of the membership; convene a subcommittee of activists to support and engage in both fundraising and social activities.
+(j) The Diversity & Inclusion Officer – to engage with external community groups in order to increase the Local Party’s profile; to ensure that the Local Party and Executive Committee is reflective of the membership.

-The Secretary shall not later than 2nd January and within seven days after any subsequent change notify the names and addresses of all Officers to the Regional Party and to the Chief Executive of the Federal Party
+The Secretary shall not later than 2nd January and within seven days after any subsequent change notify the names and addresses of all Officers to the Regional Party and to the Chief Executive of the Federal Party.

-5.2 There may be an Honorary President to be elected by the Annual General Meeting.
+5.2 There may be one Honorary President and two Ordinary Members to be elected by the Annual General Meeting.